Octagoncito

-Octagoncito (born April 24, 1974) is a Mexican Luchador enmascarado, or masked professional wrestler, who works in the Mini-Estrellas ("Mini-Stars") division on the Mexican Independent circuit.
+Octagoncito (born April 24, 1974) is a Mexican professional wrestler working in the Mini-Estrellas ("Mini-Stars") division on the Mexican Independent circuit.
 He is the first wrestler to work as Octagoncito, with Asistencia Asesoría y Administración (AAA) giving the same ring character to a second Octagoncito when the original one left the promotion in 1995.
-Octagoncito's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
-In addition to working for AAA Octagoncito has also worked for Consejo Mundial de Lucha Libre (CMLL), Lucha Libre USA, World Wrestling Federation (WWE), World Championship Wrestling (WCW) New Japan Pro-Wrestling (NJPW) and a slew of smaller wrestling promotions.
+Octagoncito's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.

+In addition to working for AAA, Octagoncito has also worked for Consejo Mundial de Lucha Libre (CMLL), Lucha Libre USA, WWE, World Championship Wrestling (WCW), New Japan Pro-Wrestling (NJPW), Impact Wrestling and a slew of smaller wrestling promotions.
 Working in the Mini division does not necessarily mean that Octagoncito has dwarfism, as short wrestlers can also work in the "Mini" division.

 Professional wrestling career

+Consejo Mundial de Lucha Libre (1989–1992)

+In 1989, Consejo Mundial de Lucha Libre (CMLL) created the wrestling character Octagón, a masked Mexican ninja character that immediately became very popular with the audience, especially children.
+When CMLL started up their Mini-Estrellas division, they created a number of mascota characters, smaller versions of their well known wrestlers, including Octagoncito, which was created to play off the popularity of the regular sized competitor.
+Early in his career, Octagoncito competed in the tournament to crown the first ever CMLL World Mini-Estrella Champion, losing in the second round to Espectrito.